Sweet Violet (Viola Odorata) and Parma Violet: How to Grow Forgotten Treasures

 Tie violets in bunches of 10 and position them in such a way that there is only one row of bunches in the narrow part at the bottom of the wreath, and three rows in the wide part at the top of the wreath.
 Make a bouquet of dark red roses and place it at the top of the wreath, in the middle of its widest part.

 Violets were made into wreathes, however, not only for tragic events, but also for celebrations.
 Greek naturalist Pliny the Eldar (77 AD) tells that farmers of his day harly ever use garden plants to make wreaths, but mainly violets and roses.
-It was yellow roses were most popular at that time.
+Yellow roses were most popular at that time.

 Wild and sweet violets as edible decorations